• Skip to primary navigation

 Close up of a bowl of sweet potato and black bean soup topped with cilantro, a dollop of sour cream, and tortilla strips.

-Tips for making Black Bean Sweet Potato Chili
+Tips for Making Black Bean Sweet Potato Chili

 Try to slice your sweet potato into even sized pieces.
 This will help all of your sweet potato chunks to cook evenly.